The care you need, at home

 - Provide Higher Levels of Care: Offer more intensive support for individuals with complex needs who require extra help to stay at home.

-If you already access the Home Care Packages Program, you will move to Support at Home on 1 November 2025 and keep the same level of funding to access services from the Support at Home service list.
+If you already access the Home Care Packages Program, you will have moved to Support at Home on 1 November 2025 and keep the same level of funding to access services from the Support at Home service list.

-If you already receive a Home Care Package or start receiving one before 1 November 2025, you will not need to be reassessed for Support at Home.
+If you received a Home Care Package before 1 November 2025, you will not need to be reassessed for Support at Home.

-You will automatically transition to the New Support at Home program on 1 November 2025, and your funding will match your current Home Care Package level.
+You will have automatically transitioned to the New Support at Home program on 1 November 2025, and your funding will match your current Home Care Package level.

 In the future the Government’s new Single Assessment System will make it easier for you to access Support at Home services as your needs change.

 Yes.
-If you currently receive a Home Care Package, your care manager will be in touch before 1 November 2025 to discuss this with you.
+If you received a Home Care Package, your care manager would have been in touch before 1 November 2025 to discuss this with you.
 It is our responsibility to make sure you feel comfortable and understand the terms of your agreement.
 You can also ask questions if anything is unclear.

 You can choose not to sign the agreement and discuss any concerns you may have with your care manager.

 You will receive a quarterly budget that aligns to your funding classification at the time of assessment.
-Starting from 1 November 2025, if you are on a current Home Care Package, you will be automatically transitioned to a Support at Home package and your quarterly budget will reflect your annual HCP budget.
+Starting from 1 November 2025, if you were on a Home Care Package, you automatically transitioned to a Support at Home package and your quarterly budget will reflect your annual HCP budget.

 You won’t lose your unspent funds but there are new rules around how you can use this funding within the Support at Home program.
-You don’t have to wait though as you can already use these funds towards services that will help you stay at home longer.
+You can use these funds towards services that will help you stay at home longer.

 Your contribution will depend on your income and assets.
 To determine your contribution to your Support at Home program, you must have your income and assets assessed by Services Australia.
 The government will fully fund clinical care, and contributions for other services will be based on means testing.